June 15 — August 14, 2019

 Academic CreditAcademic credit is optional.
 3 to 6 hours offered through the University of Nebraska–Lincoln.

 Antiochia ad Cragum is located in the village of Güney, approximately 20 km southeast of Gazipaşa, where the project headquarters are located and where participants stay.
 Gazipaşa lies 40 km southwest of the resort city of Alanya.
-Transportation to Gazipaşa from Istanbul is available by bus or air.
-A new airport in Gazipaşa began operations in 2012 with daily flights from Istanbul and Ankara.
-Bus service is also available; an overnight bus from Istanbul is the most economical way to travel to Gazipaşa.
+Transportation to Gazipaşa from Istanbul is is made easy by direct daily flights.

 The excavation runs on a Monday-Friday schedule.
-Typically, we depart for the site at 5:30 AM and enjoy a group breakfast at the site.
+We depart for the site at 5:30 AM and enjoy a group breakfast at the site.
 Work begins at 6:30 and continues until 1 PM.
 There is mid-morning break at 10:00.
-Lunch is served at 1:00, also at the site.
-Post-lunch activities may include ceramics cleaning and sorting, and report writing.
-At least once a week there is an organized swimming event to the nearby “private cove.”
-Dinners are provided in the Gazipaşa excavation house at approximately 7:00 PM.
-Lunch and dinner will not be provided on Saturdays, nor are breakfasts served on weekends.
+Lunch is served at 1:00 at our excavation headquarters.
+Usually we return to Gazipasa after lunch where participants engage in ceramic studies (washing, drawing, analysis) or mini-seminars.
+On Fridays, there is a site tour and swimming in the nearby “pirate cove.”
+Dinner is provided in the Gazipaşa Excavation House at approximately 7:00 PM.
+All meals, prepared by local cooks, are typical Turkish fare with an accent on fresh and homemade foods.
+No meals are provided on Sundays and Saturday breakfasts.

 For more information, contact: